 Unfortunately, from experience, I know that a lot of content suffers from common problems such as:

 Often, companies target the wrong keyword with their blog posts and other content.
 It’s either a phrase that’s not relevant to their audience or a one that exhibits a different search intent than what they’ve created.

-Similarly, content often misses out on many on-page optimization elements, limiting its SEO potential.
+Similarly, content often misses out on many on-page SEO elements, limiting its ranking potential in the search results.

 A lot of content also targets the wrong search intent, sadly.